calebjcourtney/emsi_open_skills/README.md

 # Emsi Open Skills
 A python library for accessing Emsi's open skills library.
-For more info on the library, you can go here: https://skills.emsidata.com/
+Read here for more info on the open skills library: https://skills.emsidata.com/

 Emsi has open-sourced their skills classification, but it comes with its own terms of use, which you can find here: https://skills.emsidata.com/emsi-open-skills-license-agreement.pdf